icrto/xML/README.md

 ## Implementation
 <ul>
   <li><p align="justify"><a href="https://github.com/icrto/xML/blob/master/PyTorch/ConvMod.py">ConvMod.py</a> - contains the ConvMod class (used in both <a href="https://github.com/icrto/xML/blob/master/PyTorch/Explainer.py">Explainer.py</a> and <a href="https://github.com/icrto/xML/blob/master/PyTorch/VGG.py">VGG.py</a>), that implements a conv-relu-conv-relu module.</p></li>
   <li><p align="justify"><a href="https://github.com/icrto/xML/blob/master/PyTorch/Dataset.py">Dataset.py</a> - provides the Dataset class, necessary to create a PyTorch <code>dataloader</code>.
 The <code>__getitem__</code> function is responsible for randomly sampling an image from the corresponding pandas dataframe (previously obtained with the <code>load_data</code> function), with its respective label and mask.
-The mask is only provided if the variable <code>masks</code> is set to <code>True</code>, which might only be needed in case one wants to apply the hybrid loss.</p></li>
+The mask is only provided if the variable <code>masks</code> is set to <code>True</code>, which might only be needed in case one wants to apply the hybrid explanation loss.</p></li>
   <li><p align="justify"><a href="https://github.com/icrto/xML/blob/master/PyTorch/Explainer.py">Explainer.py</a> - defines the Explainer's layers (see paper and/or source code for a more detailed description of the module).</p></li>
   <li><p align="justify"><a href="https://github.com/icrto/xML/blob/master/PyTorch/ExplainerClassifierCNN.py">ExplainerClassifierCNN.py</a> - contains the implementation of the joint architecture.
 It instantiates the explainer and a classifier (chosen from a list of modified resnet models or our VGG-based implementation).
 In this file the methods <code>train</code>, <code>validation</code>, <code>test</code> and <code>save_explanations</code> are implemented.
-The <code>train</code> method is responsible for one epoch of training: it starts by freezing/unfreezing each module according to the current training phase (as described in the <a href="https://github.com/icrto/xML#Training">training</a> section), then performs the forward and backward passes, computing the loss and updating the network's parameters accordingly.
+The <code>train</code> method is responsible for one epoch of training: it starts by freezing/unfreezing each module according to the current training phase (as described in the <a href="https://github.com/icrto/xML#Training">Training</a> section), then performs the forward and backward passes, computing the loss and updating the network's parameters accordingly.
 The <code>validation</code> and <code>test</code> methods are similar, performing a forward pass in eval mode and computing several evaluation metrics for both classification and explanation parts.
-Finally, the <code>save_explanations</code> method plots and saves the produced explanations.</p></li>
+Finally, the <code>save_explanations</code> method plots and saves the produced explanations alongside their respective original input images.</p></li>
-  <li><p align="justify"><a href="https://github.com/icrto/xML/blob/master/PyTorch/Losses.py">Losses.py</a> - contains the implementations for the unsupervised and hybrid explanation losses, both for a single instance and for a mini-batch.</p></li>
+  <li><p align="justify"><a href="https://github.com/icrto/xML/blob/master/PyTorch/Losses.py">Losses.py</a> - contains the implementations for the unsupervised and hybrid explanation losses, both for a single instance and for a mini-batch with different <code>reduction</code> modes.</p></li>
   <li><p align="justify"><a href="https://github.com/icrto/xML/blob/master/PyTorch/ResNetMod.py">ResNetMod.py</a> - defines one alternative for the Classifier architecture as a modified version of the ResNet network (see paper and/or source code for a more detailed description of the module).
 The original ResNet source code (from <code>torchvision</code>) is modified to include the multiplication layers and connections between explainer and classifier.
 These layers are introduced after the first layers and after each super-block.</p></li>
   <li><p align="justify"><a href="https://github.com/icrto/xML/blob/master/PyTorch/test.py">test.py</a></p></li>
   <li><p align="justify"><a href="https://github.com/icrto/xML/blob/master/PyTorch/train.py">train.py</a></p></li>
   <li><p align="justify"><a href="https://github.com/icrto/xML/blob/master/PyTorch/utils.py">utils.py</a> - contains auxiliary functions, such as image normalisation, freezing and unfreezing of model layers and plotting functions (for plotting metrics and losses' values during training/validation and roc/precision-recall curves).</p></li>
   <li><p align="justify"><a href="https://github.com/icrto/xML/blob/master/PyTorch/VGG.py">VGG.py</a> - defines one alternative for the Classifier architecture as a version of the VGG-16 network (see paper and/or source code for a more detailed description of the module).
-The original VGG-16 is modified to include the multiplication layers and connections between explainer and classifier.
+The original VGG-16 is implemented and modified to include the multiplication layers and connections between explainer and classifier.
 These layers are introduced after each <code>conv-relu-conv-relu</code> stage and before <code>pooling</code>, as shown in the <a href="https://github.com/icrto/xML#Architecture">Architecture</a> section.</p></li>
  </ul>

 ## Training